Do you know what steps can you take to become a Project Manager when you don't have any experience?

-By being a PMI member, you will also be able to participate in networking events with professional Project Managers.
+In addition, by being a PMI member, you will also be able to participate in networking events with professional

 To really build your project management skills you will need to apply what you are learning about project management to your day-to-day job.

 Start by determining how your current organization implements project management and how your current role fits into that organization.
 If your organization uses projects or if your current role is part of a project, look for opportunities to apply what you are learning to your work.

 Even if your organization doesn’t use projects, you can still apply what you learn by treating your assignments as mini-projects.
 Start to use the knowledge you have gained to rock those assignments.

 You can also look at how you can expand your current role to take on more project-related responsibilities.
 If you are part of a project organization, see what other aspects of projects you can help with.
 If your organization doesn’t use formal project management techniques, you may be able to lead your team in that direction.

 This 3-step approach can help you use your current role to transition into a project management career.

 The key is to Take Action Now by...